 One of the hallmarks of mental health is strong self-esteem and confidence.
 These character traits can only develop and exist when a person's social environment is imbued with respect, love, and sensitivity.
-In a relationship frequently shattered by abuse, the necessary emotional nutrients to build and maintain a healthy self-esteem and confidence are missing.
+In a relationship frequently shattered by abuse, the necessary emotional ingredients to build and maintain a healthy self-esteem and confidence are missing.

 In fact, one of the common strategies of abusers is to degrade the victim and break his or her will and spirit.
 The abuser hopes that a weak and insecure partner will not resist the tyranny he or she is imposing.

-A victim exposed to this cruel and degrading behavior repeatedly over a long period of time will naturally suffer a loss of confidence and self-esteem.
+A victim repeatedly exposed to this cruel and degrading behavior over a long period of time will naturally suffer a loss of confidence and self-esteem.

 Emotional abuse is compared to brainwashing.
 The abuser looks to rewrite what his or her partner knows about himself or herself and replace that information with 'other' information that gives the abuser more control.

 Self-esteem is often very localized.
 You may be very accomplished and respected in your chosen profession or work.
-In this niche, you may have healthy self-esteem and be very confident.
+In this niche, you may have healthy a self-esteem and be very confident.
 However, when it comes to family relationships, you are transformed into the opposite — unsure of yourself and weak.